-compared to the national estimate (24%).
-In Wyoming in 2015, ENDS use varied by grade with a non-linear pattern.
-In the United States for the same year, there was a clearer pattern of current use increasing with grade level (Figure 1; YRBSS, 2015).
+once in 2015, similar to the 45% nationwide estimate.
+However, a greater percentage of Wyoming high school students (30%) were current ENDS users when compared to the national estimate (24%).
+In Wyoming, ENDS use varied by grade with a non-linear pattern.
+In the United States, there was a clearer pattern of current use increasing with grade level (Figure 1; YRBSS, 2015).